After a heart attack, your loved one will have been given a lot of information by their healthcare team. This can include information about:

-Recovering from a heart attack can be a very emotional experience for both the patient and the people around them.
-Talk to them about how they’re feeling and how they’re coping.
-Some people find it hard to talk about their condition.
-If they’re uncomfortable talking with you, you could encourage them to attend counselling, support groups or other services that the doctor or hospital may offer.
+Recovering from a heart attack can be a very emotional experience for both the person and the people around them.
+Talk to your loved one about how they’re feeling and how they’re coping.

 Learn more about managing emotions after a heart attack.

-Being a carer can be challenging physically and emotionally.
+Caring for someone can be challenging physically and emotionally.
 To avoid burn out, you need to look after yourself and accept help when you can.

-Most carers have other responsibilities at home, at work or both.
+Most people have other responsibilities at home, at work or both.
 Getting the balance right can be hard.
 It’s easy for your caring role to take over and for other things to get neglected.
 Making plans and setting goals can be a good way to keep things under control.

 MyHeart MyLife is our free support program for people living with heart disease and their carers.